massimofasciano/mafl-rust/README.md

 - context inheritance syntax
 - use statement or @use builtin to import contexts (ex: @use(@std.iter)). maybe @import ?
 - use MFEL Error type where needed instead of Rust errors

-- names of function types: function, staticfn, closure ?  function -> dynfn, closure -> lambda, staticfn (remove and use context () in lambda ...)

 - struct syntax useful or not ? we have module.